Learning Force Distribution Estimation for the GelSight Mini Optical Tactile Sensor Based on Finite Element Analysis: Related Work

 Elasticity theory has been effectively applied to create more refined and accurate load distributions acting upon the soft silicone gel of optical tactile sensors.
 In~\cite{kamiyama2004evaluation}, elasticity theory with \acp{mdm} was used to derive force vectors from marker movements assuming a linear elastic, uniform and half-spaced material.
 This method was later adopted in~\cite{ma_dense_2019} for the GelSlim sensor~\cite{donlon2018gelslim}.
 More recently, sensors enabling 3D surface deformation reconstruction have been proposed, such as TacLINK~\cite{van2020large} and Tac3D~\cite{zhang_tac3d_2022}.
 They compute force distributions from measured 3D marker displacements.

 However, direct prediction of force distributions from displacements, usually through a linear stiffness matrix, does not account for the nonlinearities of soft elastomers.
-Sun et al. \cite{sun_soft_2022} addressed this limitation by employing ResNet \cite{he_deep_2015}, which was trained on sensor images with approximated force distributions.
-Similarly, Sferrazza et al. \cite{sferrazza_ground_2019} utilized a \ac{dnn} trained on image features with force distributions obtained from \ac{fea}, and later improved this method by incorporating simulated training data \cite{sferrazza2020simlearning, sferrazza-unet}.
-A similar approach was also adopted in \cite{xue2023acquisition}, where the authors additionally investigated soft objects interacting with the tactile sensor.
+Sun et al. \cite{sun_soft_2022} addressed this limitation by training a ResNet \cite{he_deep_2015} on sensor images with approximated force distributions using a thumb-sized vision-based tactile sensor called Insight.
+Andrussow et al.~\cite{andrussov_minisight} presented a miniaturized successor, Minisight, which retains the same force labeling methodology in a fingertip-sized form factor.
+In contrast, Sferrazza et al. \cite{sferrazza_ground_2019} utilized a neural network trained on image features with force distributions obtained from \ac{fea}, providing more physically accurate labels.
+They subsequently improved this approach using simulated training data \cite{sferrazza2020simlearning, sferrazza-unet}.
+The use of FEA-generated labels was further demonstrated by Xue et al.~\cite{xue2023acquisition}, which also considered interactions with soft objects.
+This methodology was later adopted for larger tactile surfaces, with Luu et al.~\cite{luu_large_vitac} applying it to the TacLINK~\cite{van2020large} sensor, and Ho and Nakayama~\cite{Ho03062021} incorporating it in their IoTouch system.

 Building on these approaches, we also aim to estimate contact forces using supervised deep learning.
-However, instead of working on optical flow features or grayscale images~\cite{sferrazza-unet} applicable to the custom-made sensor with a dense 3D-marker field~\cite{sferrazza2020simlearning, sferrazza-unet, sferrazza_ground_2019}, we use raw RGB images from a widely available GelSight Mini sensor.
+However, in contrast to the aforementioned approaches relying on pipelines designed for non-public sensors and involving preprocessing (e.g., optical flow~\cite{sferrazza-unet}) or sim-to-real transfer~\cite{luu_large_vitac}, we use raw RGB images from the commercially available GelSight Mini sensor.
 Crucially, we develop specific procedures for data collection and model training that enable the efficient use of this widely accessible sensor, thereby significantly lowering the entry barrier into the field.

-Our key contributions are: i) method for creating force labels from FEA outputs tailored to GelSight Mini + implementation in CalculiX, ii) data collection procedure + dataset, iii) trained model applicable to varying objects and gels.
+Our key contributions are: i) method for creating force labels from FEA outputs tailored to GelSight Mini + implementation in CalculiX, ii) data collection procedure + dataset, iii) trained model applicable to varying objects and different sensors of the same type.